 Part of managing lupus is preventing flares — times when the disease gets worse.
 During a flare-up, a person with lupus may feel much more tired, sick, feverish, and achy than usual.
 Almost all lupus patients take medication to control inflammation and reduce the risk of flares.

-Doctors frequently prescribe corticosteroids to control inflammation.
+Doctors often prescribe corticosteroids to control inflammation.
 These aren't the same steroids some athletes take.
-If a doctor prescribes one of these medications, the dosage and any side effects will be carefully monitored.
+If a doctor prescribes one of these medicines, the dosage and any side effects will be carefully monitored.

 For day-to-day muscle and joint pain, patients can take acetaminophen or any of a variety of nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, ibuprofen, or naproxen.

-Some children who also have kidney disease may require more aggressive treatment with immunosuppressive drugs, which lower the body's immune system responses.
+Some children who also have kidney disease, very low blood cell counts, or other organ involvement, may require more aggressive treatment with immunosuppressive drugs, which lower the body's immune system responses.

 In 2011, belimumab was approved by the U.S. Food and Drug Administration (FDA) for the treatment of lupus, especially for arthritis, rashes, and fatigue.

 Though the course that lupus takes cannot be predicted, certain lifestyle changes may help minimize flare-ups.
-Some doctors advise patients to avoid too much sun exposure by wearing sunscreen and protective clothing when outside.
+Patients should avoid too much sun exposure by wearing sunscreen and protective clothing when outside.

 Regular exercise can help prevent fatigue and joint stiffness.
 A balanced diet and sufficient rest also are important for maintaining general health and well-being.